A Timely Passion for ‘Printed Things’: Chester Beatty’s Collection of Surimono Prints

 Room: Neill Lecture Theatre

-Event Type: Alumni, Arts and Culture, Exhibits, Lectures and Seminars, Public, Special events, Student events
+Event Category: Alumni, Arts and Culture, Exhibits, Lectures and Seminars, Public, Special events, Student events

 Type of Event: One-time event